Emergency Dental Care: Minimising Discomfort After Trauma

 Each tooth is made up of several layers.
 The outermost layer, enamel, is the hardest substance in the human body and provides a protective shell.
 Beneath the enamel lies dentine, a slightly softer but still resilient layer that makes up the bulk of the tooth.
 At the centre of the tooth is the pulp, which contains nerves, blood vessels, and connective tissue.
 The tooth is anchored into the jawbone by the root, which is covered by a thin layer called cementum and held in place by the periodontal ligament.

 When trauma occurs, the damage may be confined to the enamel — resulting in a minor chip — or it may extend deeper into the dentine or pulp.
 Injuries that expose the pulp can cause significant discomfort because the nerve is no longer protected.
-This is why two injuries that look similar on the surface can have very different clinical implications.
+In cases where a tooth is loosened or displaced, the periodontal ligament and surrounding bone may also be affected.

 Types of Dental Injuries Following Trauma